NikolaiTeslovich/RISE/README.md

 # To do

-## Make sure that the files don't delete on startup accidentally

 ## Orient the STLs correctly!

 ## Add in the simulated data in a simulated directory
-## Make the redundant dataframes actually save after every time

 - find appropriate camera resolution and framerate, [here's a helpful article](https://picamera.readthedocs.io/en/release-1.10/fov.html)
   - the spycam is the same as the picamera v1